rundeck/docker-zoo/sqlserver/README.md

-PostgreSQL Exhibit
+MSSQL Server Exhibit
 =============

-Demonstrates configuring Rundeck to use PostgreSQL as an external database.
+Demonstrates configuring Rundeck to use MSSQL Server as an external database.

 ### Startup